This is the multi-page printable view of this section. Click here to print.

 Swarming Stories

-Having more than one person work on a task at the same time avoids situations where team understanding is mostly limited to a subset of what’s being built.
-With multiple people involved early, there is less chance that rework will be needed later.
+Having more than one person work on a task at the same time avoids situations

-By having more than one developer working on a task, you are getting a real-time code review.
+By having more than one developer working on a task, you are getting a

 Story assignment